-Some rotation sites require that students complete CPR training before attending their rotation.
+Some rotation sites require students to complete CPR training before attending their rotation.
 UAB and Children's Hospital rotations do not require CPR training.
 Information on how to take this course locally will be provided to students if needed.
-This training is also available as part of CDS 425/525 First Aid, CPR and AED for Healthcare.

 BLOODBORNE PATHOGEN TRAINING